 100 most expensive houses in Coddington

-In the charming area of Coddington, part of Cheshire West and Chester, the real estate market has seen some fascinating transactions.
-The most expensive house sold for an impressive £902,500 in 2017, while the least expensive found its new owner for just £49,000.
-Notably, seven houses on the list share the same street, Beachin Lane, Highfield Lane.
-Since 1997, there have been 13 sales in this quaint area, with the latest sale recorded in 2019.
+Coddington, nestled in Cheshire West and Chester, has seen some remarkable real estate activity over the years.
+The most expensive house sold for an impressive £902,500 in 2017, while the least expensive fetched £49,000.
+Since 1997, there have been 13 sales in the area, with the latest transaction occurring in 2019.
+Interestingly, 7 of these houses are located on the same street, Beachin Lane, Highfield Lane, showcasing a concentrated interest in this charming neighborhood.

 Sold in May 2017